Roy Cooper: Tenure

 After a 2010 decision by a three-judge panel to exonerate Gregory Taylor, who had served nearly 17 years for the first-degree murder of Jaquetta Thomas, Cooper ordered an audit after it was learned that officials at the North Carolina State Bureau of Investigation forensic lab had withheld information.
 This suppression of evidence had contributed to Taylor's conviction for murder.
 The audit was released in 2010; it found that it had been common practice for two decades for a select group of agents at the State Bureau of Investigation to withhold information.
 In addition, they did not keep up with scientific standards and the latest tests.
-The two investigators, Chris Swecker and Micheal Fox, cited almost 230 cases that were tainted by these actions.
-Three people convicted in such cases had been executed; 80 defendants convicted were still in prison.
+The two investigators, Chris Swecker and Micheal Fox, cited almost 230 cases tainted by these actions.
+Three people convicted in such cases had been executed; 80 convicts were still in prison.
 A massive state effort was undertaken to follow up on their cases.

 In 2011 Cooper argued his first case before the United States Supreme Court, J. D. B. v.
 North Carolina, a case related to Miranda rights in juvenile cases.
 The Court ruled 5–4 against North Carolina.

+In 2014, after a major coal ash spill in the Dan River, then-Governor Pat McCrory accused Cooper of politicizing the incident after Cooper criticized Duke Energy, the company responsible for the spill.
+McCrory later accused Cooper of "fighting against" efforts to clean up the spill, a claim WRAL-TV called "nonexistent".